Jordan Hamilton (soccer): Youth

 Hamilton represented Canada at the 2013 FIFA U-17 World Cup.

 In November 2014, Hamilton was called up to the U-20 team for a series of games.
 He scored a goal against England's U-20 side during a friendly on November 12 in a 2–2 draw.
 Hamilton followed it up three days later with another goal in a 2–1 victory over Russia's U-21 team.
 Hamilton would later participate in the 2015 CONCACAF U-20 Championship with Canada.
 He scored three goals at the tournament, a brace against Haiti in the first game, and a goal against Honduras in Canada's last game.

 In May 2016, Hamilton was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He scored in both matches.
 In 2017, he scored against Qatar U23 at the Aspire U23 tournament.

 Senior

 Hamilton's first experience with the senior side was when he was called up for a training camp in January 2014 with the Canadian senior team.
 Hamilton made his debut for Canada against Colombia as a substitute on October 14, 2014.

+Style of play

+Hamilton plays as a forward.
+He is left-footed.